KlodCripta/Datafetch/README.md

 - Detects package manager and AUR helper used (only on Arch & Arch-based systems).
 - Information about graphical and audio servers in use.

+## Contribution

+If you would like to contribute to Datafetch, you are welcome!
+You can contribute suggestions, bug reports, feature requests, or even direct contributions to the source code.

+## Bug report

+If you encounter any issues or errors with Datafetch, please report them using the GitHub issue tracker in the repository.
+Provide complete details on the steps to reproduce the issue, and include information about your operating system and the version of Datafetch you are using.

 ## Author
 Klod Cripta «KlodCripta@linux.it»